justinpille/atomic-css-experiments/README.md

 - [CSS and Scalability](http://mrmrs.io/writing/2016/03/24/scalable-css/)
 - [Functional Programming, CSS, and your sanity](http://www.jon.gold/2015/07/functional-css/)

 I'm creating a series of opinionated design systems, with predifiend classes geared toward the atomic philosophy.
 Each system can be paired with a design kit, including things like paper templates.
 The idea is that designers and developers can agree upon a system, then work somewhat independently using their own tools.
+The kit would also serve as documentation for the code.

 Modules could be combined within a project, or even used to extend a framework like [basscss](http://basscss.com/) .
 Mainly these are experiments and I don't expect them all to be practical.
 I hope to learn a lot.